-The initial treatment can be abbreviated as PRICE – protection, Rest, Ice, Compression and Elevation.
-The patient may have a painful limp, so Achilles tendon needs to be rested from complete weight-bearing activities.
-Patient may need to be on partial-weight-bearing.
-Avoid shoes and sandals with strap that can irritate the retrocalcaneal bursa.
+The initial treatment can be abbreviated as PRICE – protection, Rest, Ice, Compression, and Elevation.
+The patient may have a painful limp, so the Achilles tendon needs to be rested from complete weight-bearing activities.
+The patient may need to be on partial-weight-bearing.
+Avoid shoes and sandals with straps that can irritate the retrocalcaneal bursa.
 Ice can be applied to reduce pain and swelling.
 Apply for 10-15 minutes every 3 to 4 hours during the initial inflammatory phase.

-Anti-inflammatory medication and salicylic acid containing ointments may help reduce pain.
+Anti-inflammatory medication and salicylic acid-containing ointments may help reduce pain.
 Apart from these, physiotherapists may use several useful modalities and techniques to reduce pain and swelling.
 Gradual progressive stretching of the Achilles tendon helps in relieving the subtendinous bursa impingement.
-It is done by the physiotherapist and should be repeated several times in a day by the patient as well.
-Guidelines of self stretch of Achilles tendon is mentioned below –
+It is done by the Physiotherapist and should be repeated several times a day by the patient as well.
+Guidelines of a self stretch of Achilles tendon is mentioned below –

 - Important points to consider while doing this self-stretch,

-- The heel of affected leg should not rise,
+- The heel of the affected leg should not rise,

-- Toes of affected leg should face straight ahead,
+- Toes of the affected leg should face straight ahead,

 - The stretch should be performed in knee bend and knee straight position to stretch different muscles of the calf.